Xe/site/blog/nixos-vr-hell-2021-12-02.markdown

 things didn't totally work.
 The overlay was still broken.
 At this point I was starting to have thoughts like:

-[Okay, is NixOS broken, Steam broken, SteamVR broken, or am I broken?](conversation://Mara/hmm)
+[Okay, is NixOS broken, is Steam broken, is SteamVR broken, or am I broken?](conversation://Mara/hmm)

 At least I was able to log into VRChat and go to a public world.
 I went to [The